 Known affectionately as “cam-c”, we’re a CRC committee that cares deeply about the relationships between Indigenous peoples and non-indigenous Canadians.
 You may have seen the art tour that we organized (reForming Relationships) or experienced the KAIROS Blanket Exercise, one of our favourite tools for reconciliation.
 We provide lay leadership to the CRC on Indigenous issues in Canada.

-The Canadian Aboriginal Ministry Committee has the specific role of educating and mobilizing CRC members and congregations to live in reconciled relationships as covenant (treaty) people before our Creator with focus on reconciling the relationship between Aboriginal people and non Aboriginal people in Canada.
+The Canadian Aboriginal Ministry Committee has the specific role of educating and mobilizing CRC members and congregations to live in reconciled relationships as covenant (treaty) people before our Creator with focus on reconciling the relationship between Indigenous people and non-indigenous people in Canada.

-The Blanket Exercise will get you, for a time at least, walking in someone else’s shoes, and will raise your awareness and understanding of Aboriginal people in Canada.
+The KAIROS Blanket Exercise will get you, for a time at least, walking in someone else’s shoes, and will raise your awareness and understanding of our common history in Canada.

 Living the 8th Fire is a discussion based curriculum of 7 small group sessions.
 The curriculum as a whole can be used without prior knowledge or used to build upon previous learning.
 Developed by the Centre for Public Dialogue and the Canadian Aboriginal Ministry Committee, Living the 8th Fire is based on the CBC’s 8th Fire documentary and explores further on the themes of stereotyping and the history of assimilation.